 -

-Pruning: In autumn, after the leaves dry, cut the stems 5-10 cm above the ground.
+Pruning: In autumn, after the leaves dry, cut the stems 5-10 cm above the soil.

 Care and Hardiness